aman5898/Learning-PowerShell/readme.md

 - Global
   - Powershell opens in this scope
 - Script
-  - Scrips runs in their own internal Scope
+  - Scrips runs in their own internal Scope.
+- Local
+  - The current scope.
+The local scope can be the global scope or any other scope.
 - Private
 - Numbered Scops